johan-socarras/EVE-NG-Networking-Labs/02-three-tier-architecture/README.md

 - `C-SW-1`
 - `C-SW-2`

-Each Core switch connects to both Distribution switches using routed Layer 3 links.
+Each Core switch connects to both Distribution switches through routed Layer 3 links.

-The Core switches also provide redundant connectivity toward the simulated Internet edge.
+The Core switches also connect to the simulated Internet edge and use HSRP to provide gateway redundancy.

 ### Distribution Layer